 The cast exceeded my expectations and I was truly in awe of their acting abilities.
-The crew was also a pleasure to work with and throughout the three-day shoot, we all became a bit of a family.
+The crew were also a pleasure to work with and throughout the three-day shoot, we became a bit of a family.

 The whole process was so much fun but that doesn’t mean it didn’t come with its challenges.
 I think the most challenging scene had to be at the end when Molly is saying goodbye to Angie in the kitchen.
 We were running out of time (and daylight) and the director of photography (Donna Wade) and I had to quickly come up with a way to shoot the scene all in one shot, which was certainly not planned.

 Also, I think any independent filmmaker will agree that the main struggle is the financing element; shooting the film is the easy part!
 We were very lucky because the film was entirely crowd-funded by family, friends and others so we raised the budget that way.

 In September 2019, ‘Missing a Note’ screened with Everyman Cinemas before selected showings of the new Downton Abbey movie, which was such a surreal experience.
 It’s also been doing really well at film festivals and recently qualified for submission to the 2020 Oscars.